Harris County Animal Shelter waives adoption fees for cats, large dogs

 HARRIS COUNTY, Texas - Are you looking for a new pet to add to your family?

-The Harris County Animal Shelter is waiving adoption fees for all cats and large dogs.
+The Harris County Animal Shelter is waiving adoption fees for all cats and large dogs this weekend.
 That's right, that means these animals are free!

+On Saturday, 104 animals found new home.
+Sunday is the last day to adopt for free.

 The shelter is selling small dogs with green kennel cards for just $10.